Yan-Kai-Chen/Direct-learning-of-polar-nonpolar-energy-competition-uncovers-ferroelectric-perovskites/README.md

 The code is organized to make the main workflow transparent while keeping certain research-specific engineering details abstracted in the public release where appropriate.

 ---
+## Authors

+- **Yankai Chen**, Tsinghua University
+  Email: chenyankai25@mails.tsinghua.edu.cn

+- **Yuxuan Wang**, Northwestern Polytechnical University
+  Email: wyx2025201020@mail.nwpu.edu.cn

+## Citation

+If you use this code, please cite this repository and the associated paper.
+Citation metadata is provided in `CITATION.cff`.
 ## Repository Structure

 Current top-level structure: